seothemes/icon-widget/README.txt

 === Icon Widget ===
 Contributors: seothemes
-Tags: icon, widget
+Tags: icon, widget, fontawesome
 Donate link: https://seothemes.com
-Requires at least: 4.8.1
+Requires at least: 4.9.0
-Tested up to: 4.9.1
+Tested up to: 4.9.8
 Requires PHP: 5.4
-Stable tag: 1.0.9
+Stable tag: 1.1.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Displays an icon with a title and description
+Display an icon, title and description with a widget or a shortcode

 == Description ==
 Icon Widget creates a new WordPress widget that displays an icon, title and description.
 Select the size, color and text-alignment with easy to use dropdown options.